simeononsecurity/simeononsecurity.ch/content/articles/how-does-dns-work/index.en.md

 ### 1. A Record (Address Record)

 The **A record** maps a domain name to an IPv4 address.
-It is the most basic and commonly used DNS record type.
+It's the most basic and commonly used DNS record type.
 When a user enters a domain name into a web browser, the A record allows the browser to resolve the domain name to the corresponding IP address of the web server hosting the website.

 ### 2. AAAA Record (IPv6 Address Record)